 The minimum full-time course load is 12 credits per quarter.
 Non-credit-bearing coursework will be charged at the same rate as credit-bearing coursework.
-Textbook costs per quarter are dependent upon the classes for which the student is registered.
 All credits for which a student is registered are charged at the current rates, including any courses being repeated.
-Arrangements to cover the cost of tuition, books, and fees must be completed prior to registration each quarter.
+Arrangements to cover tuition cost and fees must be completed prior to registration each quarter.